 If you are considering a new career in beauty, you are probably wondering how much the average esthetician salary is.
 Right now is the perfect time to get your foot in the door in the exciting, booming beauty industry.
 Helping patients bring out the best versions of themselves can be incredibly rewarding.
 Plus, the beauty industry is one of the few recession-resistant job fields in the United States.
 Read on to find out everything you need to know before getting started.

 Estheticians are highly skilled skincare specialists.
 They generally focus on the facial skin, but some may also offer treatments that target the body.

 Each state has its own rules and regulations for esthetician licensing.
 In any case, most estheticians get started by attending esthetician school.
-Esthetician schools, also commonly known as aesthetics schools, are accredited institutions that train students to become licensed beauty professionals.
+Esthetician schools, also commonly known as aesthetics schools, are institutions that train students to become licensed beauty professionals.

 However, it is important to stress that estheticians are not cosmetologists.
 Cosmetologists can offer a variety of general beauty treatments, like hair and nails.
 In contrast, estheticians are limited to treating the superficial layers of the skin.
 Furthermore, esthetician schools teach students about things like anatomy, safety and sanitation, and skin sciences.